AnabelaLealCosta19/cosmic-match/README.md

 - **Game over modal**
     - Should the time run up before all matching pairs have been found, then the game over modal will show.
     - The modal gives the user appropriate feedback that he lost and encourages him to play another round.
-It also gives the option to change the difficulty level before starting the new game.
+It also gives the option to change the difficulty level before starting a new game.
     - The modal only closes when clicking on "Play again" to ensure that its functionality is executed.
     - Functionality executed upon pressing "Play again":
         * Depending on difficulty selected: adapt time limit, display difficulty and select cards used